mrbungle64/ecovacs-deebot.js/README.md

 ## Changelog

 ### 0.9.2 (alpha)
+* Some improvements for
+  * auto empty station
+  * dnd mode
+  * cleaning logs
+  * mopping modes
+* Improved disconnecting from MQTT server
-* Improve logging
+* Improved logging (dev environment)
-* Some improvements for auto empty station, dnd mode and cleaning log
+* Some other improvements and fixes

 ### 0.9.1
 * (bhuebschen) Added some commands for T9 series and yeedi mop station